napperley/dbinfo/doc/design.md

 # DB Info (dbinfo-common) Design

+This document provides details about the original design.
+Below are the basic design principals:

 - Stick with SQL standards where possible
 - Have a single implementation per DBMS loosely coupled from the design
 - Separate DB elements (schema, table, column etc) into functionality